chrislo27/RhythmHeavenRemixEditor/README.md

 ## Requirements
 * [A **64-bit** version of Java](https://java.com/en/download/manual.jsp), Java 8 or newer
 * A graphics driver that supports OpenGL ES 2.0 or higher
-* Windows 7 or newer, macOS 10.14 (Mojave) or newer, Linux (recommended Ubuntu 18.04 LTS or newer)
+* Windows 7 or newer, or Linux (recommended Ubuntu 20.04 LTS or newer)
+  * macOS not officially supported.
 * An Internet connection to download the SFX Database

 ## Features